 # tBTC Bitcoin Bridge

-Existing solutions that bridge Bitcoin to DeFi require users to send their Bitcoin to an intermediary, in exchange for an IOU token that represents the original asset.
-This centralized model requires you to trust a third party and is susceptible to censorship, threatening the premise of Bitcoin as sovereign, secure, permissionless digital asset.
+Existing solutions that bridge Bitcoin to DeFi require users to send their Bitcoin to an intermediary in exchange for an IOU token representing the original asset.
+This centralized model requires you to trust a third party and is susceptible to censorship, threatening the premise of Bitcoin as a sovereign, secure, permissionless digital asset.

-In contrast, tBTC is a decentralized (and scalable) bridge between Bitcoin and DeFi.
-It provides Bitcoin holders secure and open access to the broader DeFi ecosystem, allowing you to unlock your Bitcoin’s value to borrow and lend, mint stablecoins, provide liquidity, and much more.
+In contrast, tBTC is a decentralized and trust-minimized bridge between Bitcoin and DeFi.
+It provides Bitcoin holders with secure, open access to the broader DeFi ecosystem, allowing you to unlock the value of your Bitcoin by borrowing and lending, minting stablecoins, providing liquidity, and more.

 ### Honest Majority Assumption

-Instead of centralized intermediaries, tBTC uses a randomly selected group of operators running nodes on the Threshold Network to secure deposited Bitcoin through threshold cryptography. tBTC requires a threshold majority agreement before operators can perform any action with your Bitcoin.
-By rotating the selection of operators bi-weekly, tBTC protects against any individual or group of operators colluding to fraudulently seize the underlying deposits.
-By relying on an honest-majority-assumption, we can calculate the likelihood any wallet comprised of a quorum of dishonest operators (for a deeper discussion of the probability calculations, see [here](/tbtc-v2/wallet-generation.md#statistics)).&#x20;
+Instead of centralized intermediaries, tBTC uses a randomly selected group of operators running nodes on the Threshold Network to secure deposited Bitcoin through [threshold cryptography](https://www.threshold.network/blog/what-is-threshold-cryptography). tBTC requires a threshold majority agreement before operators can perform any action with your Bitcoin.&#x20;

 ### Fees

 tBTC fees are action-based (i.e., users incur a mint and redemption fee when using the bridge).
 The **mint and redemption fee is** [**0.2%**](https://etherscan.io/address/0x5e4861a80B55f035D899f66772117F00FA0E8e7B#readProxyContract#F13) **or 20 basis points**.
-The mint fee was initially offset to support adoption; however, following a recent governance decision, the mint fee was reinstated on April 15, 2026.
+The mint fee was initially offset to support adoption; however, following a recent governance decision, it was reinstated on April 15, 2026.
 You can read more about the reinstatement [here.](https://www.threshold.network/blog/tbtc-mint-fee-reinstatement)

 ### Fee Rebates or Fee Waivers

 Minting and redemption fees are set at 20 basis points to support decentralized bridge operations.
-These fees can be partially or fully offset by staking $T. You can read the full announcement scope [here](https://www.threshold.network/blog/tbtc-redemption-fee-waivers-for-t-stakers).
+However, these fees can be partially or fully offset by [staking $T](https://app.threshold.network/stake).&#x20;

-**Staking $T is optional.** Eligible participants receive fee waivers in line with protocol parameters.
-Waivers are applied automatically when using the new Threshold Unified Bitcoin Router accessible at [https://app.threshold.network](https://app.threshold.network/).
+**Staking $T is optional.** Eligible participants receive fee waivers in line with protocol parameters, and waivers are applied automatically when using the new Threshold Unified Bitcoin Router, accessible at <https://app.threshold.network>.

 ---